0330 822 0505

 Keep your current financial commitments up to date

-Ensure all of your utility bills, rent/mortgage, credit and loan repayments are up to date and are paid promptly.
-Lenders want to be convinced that you’re financially responsible, and it will go a long way toward helping create a good credit rating.
+Ensure all your utility bills, rent/mortgage, credit and loan repayments are up to date and paid promptly.
+Lenders want to be convinced that you’re financially responsible, which will go a long way toward helping create a good credit rating.

 Lenders who offer mortgages after a repossession

-As you can imagine, there are very few high street lenders who are prepared to accept a mortgage application from someone with a repossession on their credit file, as they consider the financial risk too high.
+As you can imagine, very few high-street lenders are prepared to accept a mortgage application from someone with a repossession on their credit file, as they consider the financial risk too high.

-Repossession, along with bankruptcy is considered a very severe adverse credit incident, so expect to be subject to higher deposits and higher interest rates.
+Repossession and bankruptcy is considered a severe adverse credit incident, so expect to be subject to higher deposits and interest rates.

-This table gives an indication as to the attitude of mortgage providers toward applications from people with repossessions on their credit report.
+This table gives an indication of mortgage providers’ attitudes toward applications from people with repossessions on their credit reports.

 Mortgage Lender Repossession Bankruptcy